itsschwer/schwer-scripts/README.md

 ```

 ## Saving and Loading
-Saving and loading has successfully been done using `BinaryFormatter`s.
+Saving and loading has successfully been done using a `BinaryFormatter` approach.
 Ensure that the object you serialize uses `SerializableInventory` and not `Inventory`.
 ##### Example code:
 ```csharp
 using Schwer.ItemSystem;